immesys/bw2/doc/spec.md

+# NOTE THIS DOCUMENT IS VERY OUT OF DATE

 # Bosswave 2 Protocol Documentation

 This document is the canonical bosswave2 (bw2) protocol documentation.
 Client implementors should consult this document.